ChallengeSY/documentation/modes/shootmania/joust.md

 The rules are not so simple.
 At the beginning of each round, players start at the spawn with no ammunition.
 To charge ammo, a player must touch one of the goal posts.

-Once a player has touched a goal post, their ammo is fully charged, and all goal posts belonging to the touched group are deactivated.
+Once a player has touched a goal post, their ammo is fully charged, and all goal posts belonging to the touched group are deactivated for that player.

 If a player wishes to recharge their ammo, they must touch a goal post belonging to the opposide group.
-Players alternate goal groups as needed to recharge their ammo.
+Players must alternate goal groups to recharge their ammo and avoid premature elimination.

 Players need to connect the required number of hits on their opponent to win the round.
 There are a few complications to this goal: